badcirculation/badcirculation.github.io/content/_index.md

 ---
-title: "Bad Circulation"
+title: "Badcirculation"
 date: 2022-10-05T21:02:20+01:00
 draft: false
 ---

-Antonio Roberts is an artist and musician based in Birmingham, UK.
-For his audiovisual performances he uses software including Pure Data and TidalCycles to explore the creative potential of algorithms, glitches, and feedback loops.
-Maria Witek is a Polish-Norwegian music scientist working in Birmingham, UK.
-She live codes dance music in TidalCycles, partly informed by her academic research, which investigates the relationship between rhythm, body-movement and affect.
+Badcirculation are Antonio Roberts (hellocatfood) and Maria Witek (mxwx).
+They use live coding software to collaboratively live code experimental techno and house, pursuing a high energy aesthetic that is both heavy and groovy.

 # Shows